86Box/docs/settings/ports.rst

 .. note:: The LPT4 port is not widely supported.
 It is located at I/O port 268h.

-The dropdown (middle) selects an emulated device to connect to the parallel port; click |clear| to search for devices by name.
+The dropdown (middle) selects an emulated device to connect to the parallel port.
+Click |clear| to search for devices by name.
 The following devices are supported:

 * **None:** no device connected.
 * **Disney Sound Source:** sound device with a resistor ladder DAC (digital-to-analog converter) and FIFO, supported by many games.